Pexers/CS-fundamentals/Development/Methodologies.md

 5. **Deployment / Delivery**.
 The team integrates and delivers the working version of the software into production.
 Deliver your backlog items to your customer base for the final stage of testing.
 6. **Review / Feedback**.
 The team elicits, analyzes, and uses feedback from customers and stakeholders to shape the next iteration's requirements.
 All feedback should be reviewed in the next iteration.
 Thus, starting another iteration workflow cycle.

-#### Roles
-These roles can have different naming conventions depending on the Agile methodology implementation.
-- _**Product Owner**_: understands the customer and business requirements, creates and manages the product backlog based on those requirements.
-- _**Team Leader**_ / _**Scrum Master**_: responsible for gluing everything together and ensuring that agile is being done well.
-In practical terms, that means they help the product owner to define value, the development team to deliver the value and get better.
-The team leader is a servant leader which not only describes a supportive style of leadership but describes what they do on a day-to-day basis.
-- _**Development Team**_: composed of professionals who do the hands-on work of completing the tasks in a iteration / scrum sprint.
-- _**Stakeholders**_: those who have an interest in the project that is being undertaken.
-They can be internal or external to the organization, and they may have a financial, operational, or strategic interest in the project.
-- _**Customers**_: individuals who receive or purchase a product or service.
-A customer should have the ability to buy or rate this product or service.
-The feedback is frequently used to improve organizational processes and set requirements.

 #### _Strengths_
 - Face-to-face conversation with team members and stakeholders.
 - Ensure and promote customer satisfaction.